BIGJRA/BIGJRA.github.io/rejuv.md

 -   AS MC, follow the path right, beating the grunts.
 Rendezvous with the crew!

-Once you’ve cleared the puzzle, heal with Audino and head to the right.
+Once you've cleared the puzzle, heal with Audino and head to the right.
 After a cutscene, follow the stairs up and exit the building.

 In this area, smash the two rocks to the left for easier backtracking